 - Comments that discriminate on grounds of religion, sexual orientation, gender identity or disability will also not be published or considered

 Should you experience any problems submitting your comments, you can also submit them via email or in writing.
 When writing or emailing please include the application number (eg 14/0001/FUL) and the site address, you must also include your name and full postal address.

-Write to: Planning and Sustainability
+Planning and Sustainability